-Recombinant DNA is a molecule of DNA that has been modified, either through genetic recombination or through laboratory techniques.
-In eukaryotic organisms, genetic recombination occurs during meiosis in a process known as crossing over.
+Recombinant DNA is a molecule of DNA that has been modified to include genes from multiple sources, either through genetic recombination or through laboratory techniques.
+In the lab, bacteria can be transformed with recombinant DNA.
+Genetic recombination occurs during meiosis in a process known as crossing over.

 Recombinant DNA Examples